kubernetes-sigs/kueue/keps/369-job-interface/README.md

 The good news is Kueue is extensible and simple to integrate with through the intermediate medium, we named _Workload_ in Kueue, what we need to do is to build a controller to reconcile the workload and the job itself.

-But the complexity lies in developers who are familiar with job-like applications may have little knowledge of the implementation details of Kueue and they have no idea where to start to build the controller.
+But the complexity lays in developers who are familiar with job-like applications may have little knowledge of the implementation details of Kueue and they have no idea where to start to build the controller.
 In this case, if we can provide an interface which defines the default behaviors of the Job, and serve the Kubernetes Job as a standard template, it will do them a great favor.